munsel/JH-blinky-badge/README.md

 The gerber design files are located in the 'production_files'-folder.
 If you don't want to customize the design, you only need to  send this folder to any manufacturer.

 ## Parts used
+These are the parts used for the THT assembly.
 | part | quanitity | vendor |
 | ---- | :-------: | -----: |
 | battery holder | 1 | [reichelt](https://www.reichelt.de/knopfzellenclip-fuer-20-mm-smd-kzh-20smd-p56574.html?&trstct=pol_3)|